Eldritch Instinct System Reference Document (v0.8)

 Contacts

 Every PC knows one person they trust and who helps them with favors such as research, translation or transport.
-Give them a name, two languages and an occupation.
+Give them a name and an occupation.

 Inventory